 North Point Cowaramup Bay is where I had been exploring the coast for new images over the past few days.
 As the sun was setting I was reflecting on how I had started the day, near this spot, before dawn.
 About 12 hours ago, the blue pre-dawn gloom of the night sky was giving way to the soft magenta projected skywards by the earth’s shadow.
 The sea had been relatively calm that morning, but the swell had been building steadily all day, something I had noticed further up the coast where I had spent the day hiking and exploring.
-Now I was back at Gracetown at sunset, my movements had gone full circle.
+Now I was back in Gracetown at sunset, my movements had gone full circle.

 The coastline around North Point Cowaramup Bay offers elevated views over the surf breaks.
 North Point is a granite cliff face and rock outcrop, strewn with boulders the size of cars.
 As the sun set, a few people with cameras materialised at certain vantage points around the cliff tops, looking towards the sunset.
 But my camera was aimed squarely at the last surfer of the day, bobbing gently in the swell off North Point, waiting to catch that final wave of the day before the fading light.
-A set appeared, he took off, cutting clean lines across the back lit wave, riding it all the way past the point.
+A set appeared, he took off, cutting clean lines across the backlit wave, riding it all the way past the point.

 I included this image in my latest update and printing of my Leeuwin Naturaliste postcard series, which will be available shortly.
 It has come as a bit of a shock, but next year, 2013, will be the 25th year I have been producing this series of cards that have showcased the coastline between Cape Naturaliste and Cape Leeuwin and the Leeuwin Naturaliste National Park.